getsentry/sentry-docs/docs/clientdev/interfaces.rst

 Below are descriptions of individual breadcrumb types, and what their ``data`` properties look like.

-.. describe:: message
+.. describe:: default

-    Describes a log message breadcrumb.
-This is typically a generic log message.
+    Describes an unspecified breadcrumb.
+This is typically a generic log message or something similar.
+The ``data`` part is entirely undefined and as such completely rendered as a key/value table.

-    Its ``data`` property has the following sub-properties:

-    ``message``
-      The log message string.
-    ``level``
-      The log level (optional).
-This can be any string, but Sentry will recognize standard debug levels like ``debug``, ``info``, ``warning``, and ``error``.

     .. sourcecode:: json

         {
           "timestamp": 1461185753845,
-          "type": "message",
+          "message": "Something happened",
+          "category": "log",
           "data": {
-            "message": "Something happened",
-            "level": "debug"
+            "key": "value"
           }
         }

 .. describe:: navigation

     Describes a navigation breadcrumb.
 A navigation event can be a URL change in a web application, or a UI transition in a mobile or desktop application, etc.

     Its ``data`` property has the following sub-properties: